No booking fees on the app

 Which train companies operate the London Bridge to Brighton route?

-The route from London Bridge to Brighton is operated by Thameslink.
-To find the operator for any other journey, perform a search for your route on this page; the operator's name will be listed with each travel option.
+The London Bridge to Brighton route is operated by Thameslink.
+For any journey, the easiest way to find the operator is to search for your route on this page.
+The operator's name will appear next to each travel option in the results.

 Essential onboard rules and facilities